 - Dine in Fast Food Restaurants

-It is not difficult for tourists to travel to Morocco during Ramadan since majority of tour attractions are open during the daytime.
+It is not difficult for tourists to travel to Morocco during Ramadan since the majority of the tour attractions are open during the daytime.

 In case you’re craving for the old familiar favorite, famed fast food chains like McDonalds and Quick are still open during Ramadan.